sarahDH615/leaflet-challenge/README.md

             - conducts a for loop on each point in the earthquake data, extracts coordinates, magnitude, depth, and time, amongst other information, and uses makeRadius() and colourCreator() to append a circle, and bind a popup containing the point information
             - adds a legend containing the colour and depth range for each depth category
 - Step 2: Earthquake and Tectonic Plate Visualisations
-    - read in earthquake and tectonic using two nested d3.json() calls
+    - read in earthquake and tectonic using two nested d3.json() calls, one to a URL, the other to a local file
     - plot each earthquake as a circle marker, and plates as lines, over a choice of street, dark, or satellite maps
         - process the data for mapping
             - make radius size of circles dependant on earthquake magnitude